jmminch/advent-of-code/2018/day06/notes.md

 This is the right answer, but there could potentially be an issue, because it's theoretically possible for points outside the bounding box to be within the threshold total distance from all points.
-At some future point I might want to revisit this problem to solve that.

 One approach might be to check whether cells in the part 2 set are on the boundary, and if they are, then grow the area.
 Every step outside the area